J00Lz70/walthamstow-bus-garage-route-trainer/README.md

 | `.github/workflows/apps.yml` | Builds the APK and Windows installer and attaches them to a release |
 | `scripts/app-url.sh` | Works out the web app address for the builds |

-For study before you drive.
-Never look at a phone while driving.
+For study before you drive or as a passenger.
+Never use in the cab, Never look at a phone while driving.
 Your trainer, duty card and garage notices take priority over this app.